 Up until April 2017, it was up to the individual worker to decide whether they were inside or outside IR35.
 However, IR35 legislation then changed.

-Now, following the introduction of new rules for ‘off-payroll’ workers, the call for public sector workers rests solely with the public body for whom the work is carried out.
+Now, following the introduction of new rules for ‘off-payroll’ workers, the call for public or private sector workers rests solely with the public or private body for whom the work is carried out.

 For example, if an agency nurse or locum doctor works in an NHS hospital, it falls to the NHS Trust in charge of that hospital to determine whether that healthcare professional is inside or outside IR35.

-Whilst these cases are rare, some end clients have been known to provide HMRC with incorrect information regarding their employee’s IR35 status.
-Therefore, it is advisable to have your contract independently reviewed for IR35 compliance.
+End clients have been known to provide HMRC with incorrect information regarding their employee’s IR35 status.
+Whilst these cases are rare, it is advisable to have your contract independently reviewed for IR35 compliance.

 Alternatively, you can use the ‘Check Employment Status for Tax’ (CEST) tool.